it-solunium/ith/README.md

 Description :

-["Ith"] Is a python open source tool, under GPL v2 license, developped to do pentest for websites using MySql offline offensive security google dorks database.
+[Ith] Is a python open source tool, under GPL v2 license, developped to do pentest for websites using MySql offline offensive security google dorks database.

 Also, [Ith] is used to search this database for dorks by category or using keywords and export results for other works.